STATS 707 : Computational Introduction to Statistics

 Capabilities Developed in this Course

 |Capability 2:||Critical Thinking|

 |Capability 4:||Communication and Engagement|

-- Evaluate and make inference about the characteristics of different statistical populations.
-(Capability 2 and 4)
+- Interpret and communicate the output of a statistical model.
+(Capability 1, 2 and 4)

 |Assessment Type||Learning Outcome Addressed|

 Tuākana Science is a multi-faceted programme for Māori and Pacific students providing topic specific tutorials,

 one-on-one sessions, test and exam preparation and more.
 Explore your options at